postsharp/Metalama/README.md

 * runs directly inside the compiler process (it is a fork of Roslyn), does not require an external process, and is therefore much faster;
 * uses the Roslyn code model and level of abstraction, instead of MSIL;
-* does not load the load the whole project being built in the compiler process, therefore the cross-compilation issues that has plagued PostSharp for many years;
+* does not load the whole project being built in the compiler process, therefore it avoids the cross-compilation issues that have plagued PostSharp for many years;
 * will be able to integrate with the IDE for a better design-time experience.

 ## Compatibility with PostSharp MSIL